Henry Howard, 1st Earl of Northampton: Under suspicion

 On 16 January 1572, Norfolk was tried for high treason and sentenced to death.
-Following Thomas's execution on 2 June that year, Howard retired to Audley End, where he took charge of the upbringing and education of his orphaned nephews and niece: Philip, Thomas, William and Margaret.
+Following the brother execution on 2 June that year, Howard retired to Audley End, where he took charge of the upbringing and education of his orphaned nephews and niece: Philip, Thomas, William and Margaret.
 He tried by frequent letters to Burghley and to Christopher Hatton to keep himself in favour with the queen's ministers, and managed to offer satisfactory explanations when it was reported in 1574 that he was exchanging tokens with Mary, Queen of Scots.
 He supplied her for many years with political information, but, according to his own account, gave her prudent advice.
 Howard sought to regain Elizabeth's favour by grossly flattering her in long petitions.
 About 1580 he circulated a manuscript tract in support of the scheme for the marriage of Elizabeth with François, Duke of Anjou, in answer to John Stubbe's Discoverie of a Gaping Gulf (1579), and at Burghley's request began a reply to a pamphlet denouncing female government, which he completed in 1589.
 In 1582 his cousin Edward de Vere, 17th Earl of Oxford, quarrelled with him, and revived the charges of heresy and of treasonable correspondence with Mary.
 He was again arrested, and defended himself at length in a letter to Elizabeth, in which he admitted that he had taken part in Roman Catholic worship owing to conscientious difficulties on the sacramentary, but denied that he could win Mary Stuart's favour.
 He was soon set free, and, retiring to St. Albans, spent a year (1582–3) in writing his Preservative against the Poison of supposed Prophecies, a learned attack on judicial astrology, dedicated to Francis Walsingham, and said to have been suggested by the astrological exploits of Richard Harvey.
 The book was suspected of apparent heresies and concealed treason, and in 1583, after the discovery of the Throckmorton Plot, Howard was sent to the Fleet Prison.
 He complained to Hatton of harsh treatment.
 Mary, it was now asserted, had sent him a ring with a message.
 Burghley declined to intervene in his behalf, but by the favour of Burghley's son Robert Cecil he was sent on parole to the house of Sir Nicholas Bacon at Redgrave, Suffolk.
 On 19 July 1585 he wrote from there to Burghley, begging permission to visit the wells at Warwick for the benefit of his health.
 He was said to have travelled in Italy, visiting Florence and Rome.
 In 1587 his repeated requests to take an active part in resisting the threatened Spanish attack were refused.
 At the time he had few economic resources to help him live except for his pension, which was paid to him irregularly.